2401teamone/Pinniped-cli/README.md

 # Pinniped-CLI

-An easy to use CLI tool for creating, managing, and deploying your Pinniped projects.
+An easy-to-use CLI tool for creating, managing, and deploying your Pinniped projects.

 ## Setup

 - run `npm install pinniped-cli -g` to install Pinniped-cli globally
-- navigate to a directory where you'd like to create a new Pinniped project
+- navigate to a directory where you'd like to create a new Pinniped project.
 - run `pinniped create` and follow the prompts.

 ## Commands